 1) Agency Management System (AMS)

-Deciding on the right agency management system is critical for organization and management of your clients and prospects.
+Deciding on the right agency management system is critical for the organization and management of your clients and prospects.
 And let me tell you, there are a lot of options out there to choose from.
 They range greatly in functionality, price, and flexibility.
-In your search for an AMS there are a few core elements that should be in place if you are looking for the greatest options for automation down the line.
+In your search for an AMS, there are a few core elements that should be in place if you are looking for the greatest options for automation down the line.